saantiaguilera/feature-flags/README.md

     }

     override fun provide(feature: FeatureFlag): FeatureFlagResult {
-        return features.find {
+        return repository.getFeatures()[feature.key]
-                it.first == feature.key // We try finding the same requested feature in our features }
-            ?.second?.let { createExistingResult(it) } // If found, we return an existing result with it's value
-            ?: createMissingResult(feature.defaultValue) // If not, we return the default value }
+            ?.let { createExistingResult(it) } // If not null, we return an existing result with it's value ?: createMissingResult(feature.value) // If null we return the default value }
 }
 ```